Jaytrindade/jsoft-react-view/README.md

 `jsoft-react-view` uses [`styled-components`](https://www.styled-components.com/) to style its components.
 Therefore, you don't have to worry about prefixing the css, class duplication, or unitized styles properties, and it also has a reduced css syntax.

 ## Not everything is flowers!!
-`jsoft-react-view` does not have a simplified syntax for all css properties, so you will have to style using the` style` property or import [`styled-components`](https://www.styled-components.com/) and do whatever you want using [`styled-components`](https://www.styled-components.com/) components.
+`jsoft-react-view` does not have a simplified syntax for all css properties, so you will have to style using the `pureStyle` or `style` property, or import [`styled-components`](https://www.styled-components.com/) and do whatever you want using [`styled-components`](https://www.styled-components.com/) components.

 ## How can I use this?
 ```javascript